Skip to main content

 How do you receive a congratulatory message?

-For those celebrating their 100th, 105th and subsequent birthdays or those married in Northern Ireland there is detailed information about how to receive a congratulatory message from Her Majesty The Queen on the nidirect website.
+For those celebrating their 100th, 105th and subsequent birthdays or those married in Northern Ireland there is detailed information about how to receive a congratulatory message from His Majesty The King on the nidirect website.
 It includes the procedures you need to follow.

 You must contact the Centenarian and Anniversary Clerk to request a congratulatory message at least six weeks before the birthday or anniversary date.
 Before you apply, please read the Centenarian and Anniversary Branch privacy notice.